yohoshiva1609/-From-Paper-to-Pixels-Brahmi-Handwritten-Numerals-Dataset/README.md

    Data augmentation was applied using `ImageDataGenerator` to increase the dataset size to 200 samples per class.

+## Acknowledgements

+We would like to express our sincere gratitude to:

+- **Dr. Devarakonda Nagaraju**, VIT-AP
+- **Dr. Nagendra Panini Challa**, VIT-AP

+for their invaluable guidance, constant encouragement, and thoughtful monitoring throughout the creation of this dataset.
+Their support played a key role in shaping the direction and execution of this work.

+Special thanks also to the participants and faculty members of **VIT-AP University** who contributed to the handwritten data collection process.

 Note: Download the brahmi_handwritten dataset.zip file this file is whole data